20180914/hello-world/README.md

-# pratice01
+# hello-world
-To be used a notebook what i learn
+To be used a notebook to record what i am learning